gokyle/webshell_tutorial/pages/index.md

 [webshell godocs](http://gopkgdoc.appspot.com/github.com/gokyle/webshell).
 I've
 made it a priority to make sure the framework is well-documented.

+***Note***: *Several sections link to example source files.
 The linked examples can be downloaded and run; to keep them from being compiled into this app, I've named them as text files.
+Just remove the `.txt` ending in the file name.*

 Let's get started!